lieb/postdove/doc/database_setup.md

 This command will take more than a few seconds to run because it must wait for things to settle in the operating system before making the change.

 The next step is to run the test again.
-This most likely be a rinse-and-repeat cycle because SELinux will trigger the denial at each step starting with the directory search and ending up with the 'lock' denial as `sqlite3` starts to process queries.
+This will most likely be a rinse-and-repeat cycle because SELinux will trigger the denial at each step starting with the directory search and ending up with the 'lock' denial as `sqlite3` starts to process queries.